How to travel on public transport with your dog

 • Buses: usually accept dogs at the driver's discretion

 • Taxis: sometimes accept dogs.
-Always contact the company in advance to let them know you will be travelling with a dog.
-Some taxi apps now have an option to choose a pet-friendly taxi.
+Always contact the company beforehand to let them know you’re travelling with a dog.
+Some taxi apps now have an option to choose a pet-friendly cab.

 Using the London Underground